CirceAurora/Europa-Server-Rules/.scripts/rules.in.md

 **__Notes:__**
 > **Rules**
 > The rules can and will change.
-You can make suggestions at {#suggestions} or on the {GitHub Repository}.
+You can make suggestions at {#suggestions} or on the [GitHub Repository].
 > Changes are automatically made and an announcement will be made.
 > Breaking most rules will only result in a verbal warning unless repeated.
 However, some rules are enforced more heavily than others.
 Breaking them will result in a harsher punishment.
 > If you are not sure if your content will break the rules, either don't share it or ask a moderator beforehand.